csuscholarworks/documentation/docs/setting2.md

 ![themes](assets/themes.png)

-If you have questions or run into technical difficulties, please email your [library publishing contact](contacts.md).
+If you have questions, would like to request minor customizations, or run into technical difficulties, please email your [library publishing contact](contacts.md).

 ### Archiving
 It is very important to identify an archiving (also known as digital preservation) strategy for your journal to ensure long-term access to the content.